NiklasTiede/TinyHTTPie/README.md

 $ make html
 ```

 Now it looks way better!
-Ok, next we wanna write some more content. readthedocs should written in the reStructuredText syntax.
+Ok, next we wanna write some more content.
+The documentation should written in the reStructuredText (.rst) syntax.
 Here's a nice [cheat sheet](https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst).
 A previewer will speed up things.
 I've added some documentation about tinyHTTPie, see [index.rst](https://github.com/NiklasTiede/tinyHTTPie/blob/7-Documentation/docs/source/index.rst), [install.rst](https://github.com/NiklasTiede/tinyHTTPie/blob/7-Documentation/docs/source/install.rst) and [tutorial.rst](https://github.com/NiklasTiede/tinyHTTPie/blob/7-Documentation/docs/source/tutorial.rst).
 The last step is to publish our documentation.
-We have to register at [readthedocs.org](https://readthedocs.org/) and connect it to our repository.
+We have to register at [readthedocs.org](https://readthedocs.org/) and let it hook our repository.

 Voilà!
-We created our [tinyHTTPie documentation](https://tinyhttpie.readthedocs.io/en/latest/)!
-I hope you see how easy it is to setup a good-looking documentation. :smiley:
+A nice [tinyHTTPie documentation](https://tinyhttpie.readthedocs.io/en/latest/) was created!
+I hope you see how easy it is to setup such a good-looking documentation. :smiley:

 <div>
     <p align="center"><a href="https://github.com/NiklasTiede/tinyHTTPie/tree/6-Testing-and-CI"><< section 6</a> | <a href="https://github.com/NiklasTiede/tinyHTTPie/tree/8-Publishing-at-PyPI">section 8 >></a> </p>